 Sources of Funds

 Now that you have laid out the financial needs of the business, where will that money come from?
 Ideally, at least some of that will be coming directly from you.
 Perhaps you’ll even include a “family and friends” round of investment.
 The balance will be the amount you need to bring in either as loans or outside investments.
 Customize the example below to your business.
-Note that in this case, we are matching our needs to the “Use of Funds” example in the previous section.

 While you don’t have to include it in your business plan, you should be prepared to talk about your collateral, or how you will guarantee that the lender will be repaid.
 Most financial institutions require a primary and secondary source of collateral.
 This topic is covered in the section titled, Exit Strategy or Payback Analysis.